 Luckily the old boy is still quite handy with a chain saw…..

-A little bit of stacking has provided a wonderful log habitat which will rot down and keep our insectivorous herptiles and garden birds supplied with insects for years.
+A little bit of stacking has provided a wonderful log habitat which will rot down and keep our insectivorous herptiles and garden birds supplied with food for years.

 Honestly, Laura really should have been a civil engineer, shouldn’t she.
 Drawing up complicated plans and macro-projects for the garden, and have you noticed that although the Royal ‘we’ is referred to there is very little evidence of anyone but her long-suffering husband Tim doing any of the actual work?
 No in my book all you really need to do to your garden at this time of the year is to put more plants in it……Let me help you out here……..